Last updated on September 9th, 2022 at 04:58 am

 Handheld anemometers are portable and easy to use, making them ideal for various applications such as weather monitoring, wind energy assessment, agriculture, and more.

-This article will discuss what are anemometers and how to use them.
+This article will discuss digital wind speed meters called anemometers and how to use them.

 We will also provide a few tips on choosing a suitable handheld anemometer for your needs.

 What is a handheld anemometer?

 Anemometer is a device that is used to gauge wind speeds.
 It usually has three cups that spin around when the wind blows.